 Osteitis deformans; osteodystrophia deformans; Paget’s disease of bone

 Paget’s disease is a common, chronic bone disorder.
 In Paget’s disease, the internal structure of bones is disrupted, resulting in possible deformity and weakening.
 It is most commonly found in the spine, thigh, skull, pelvis and sternum bones.
-In one in three people with Paget’s disease affects several different bones.
+For most patients, Paget’s disease affects several different bones.
 However, in one third of people, only one bone is affected.
 The disease can slowly extend in an affected bone but does not spread between bones.
 Many people with Paget’s disease have no symptoms and are unaware they have the condition.
 It is slightly more frequent in men than women.

 Bone is a living tissue that is constantly being renewed through a process known as remodelling.
 Cells in the bone called osteoclasts break down old damaged bone to make way for new bone that is laid down by cells called osteoblasts.
 In normal healthy bones, about 10% of the bone is replaced in this way every year, and the amount of bone removed is balanced by the amount of new bone laid down.
 However, in Paget’s disease the osteoclasts are bigger and more active than usual and break down bone more rapidly.
 In response to this, the osteoblasts deposit new bone, but because they are doing this very quickly to try to keep up with the fast bone removal, the bone they make is not very well organised, leading to abnormal bone shape and weakness.
 Imagine trying to build a brick wall very quickly; the bricks won’t be perfectly lined up and the wall will not be straight.